-You must have been physically present in Canada as a permanent resident for at least 1,095 days during the five years immediately before the date of your application.
-Is no longer necessary to be physically present for at least 183 days during each of four calendar years that are fully or partially within the six years immediately before the date of application.
+You must have been physically present in Canada as a permanent resident for at least 1,460 days during the six years immediately before the date of your application.
+You must also be physically present for at least 183 days during each of four calendar years that are fully or partially within the six years immediately before the date of application.
 These requirements do not apply to children under 18.

 Exceptions to these requirements apply for certain Crown servants and certain family members of Crown servants.

-When calculating how long you have lived in Canada, you can count time spent after you became a permanent resident of Canada.
-And each day as a Temporary Resident or protected person can count as a half-day to meet the physical presence requirement for Citizenship.
-This is valid up to a maximum credit of 365 days and is valid for Work or Study status.
+When calculating how long you have lived in Canada, you can only count time spent after you became a permanent resident of Canada.

 - Income tax filing

-You must have met your personal income tax filing obligations in three taxation years that are fully or partially within the five years immediately before the date you apply.
+You must have met your personal income tax filing obligations in four taxation years that are fully or partially within the six years immediately before the date you apply.